Skip to content

 AI coding has evolved beyond autocomplete.
 The new generation of terminal-based coding agents can understand entire codebases, make multi-file changes, run tests, and even commit code—all from natural language instructions.

-I've been using these tools daily for the past year, across different projects and languages.
 The difference between a good and great terminal agent is massive: it can turn a 2-hour refactoring task into a 10-minute conversation.

 What Are AI Terminal Coding Agents?